| GALATIANS CHAPTER TWO

 indicative.
 It means to place upon.
 He clearly displayed the facts of the

-3. the gospel that I proclaim to the Gentiles: kārussō
+gospel to the church leadership.3. the gospel that I proclaim to the Gentiles: kārussō

 as a present active indicative.
 Habitually or customarily proclaim.